thinedave/ocarina-demonsquest/README.md

 Features include:
 - Shield Durability: Consider dodging.
 Shields can be re-bought at a shop.
+- Perfect Block: Don't want to lose stamina?
+Don't want to lose durability?
+Don't want to take damage?
+Now you can have it all.
 - Stamina: Every combat action you take drains stamina.
 No longer can you mindlessly swing your sword about and win.
 - Life Drain: Upon death, a heart container is drained from your life.
 Consult the Great Fairies for aid.
 - Triple Damage: Those Deku Babas aren't playing anymore.